AdaptiveCpp/adaptivecpp.github.io/_posts/2021-04-11-hipsycl-091-buffer-policies.markdown

 I have frequently noticed users getting this wrong.
 This can either lead to correctness issues, for example
 * the buffer operates directly on the input pointer, while the user has only intended to provide it as a source of initial data and wanted to reuse it after buffer construction
-* No writeback is issued even though the user expected data to be copied back to host.
+* no writeback is issued even though the user expected data to be copied back to host.

 Or performance bugs might be introduced - these are arguably even worse because you might not notice them right away and they might be difficult to find.
 Some performance bugs that I have seen in user code are:
 * The buffer issued an unexpected writeback, and thus copied data back to host without the user intending it